 Step 2: Make Improvements and Prep for Sale

 If you are looking to get the highest price for your home, it needs to be in great shape and show well.
 New paint and carpet are almost always a good idea, but beyond that it’s situational based on how your home compares to others around it.
 Generally speaking, it is not a good thing to be the oddball home in a neighborhood.
 Just remember, be careful about what you spend and make sure it’s going to pay off.
 It isn’t always necessary to renovate.
 A home doesn’t need to be completely upgraded/updated to sell, but if you have time and the increase in value to your home justifies it, you can consider having the work done.
+We can certainly make recommendations about contractors and vendors you can trust to get the work done.

 Step 3: Photography, Video, and Marketing Collateral